mohitpai/journey-optimizer.en/help/using/building-journeys/copy-to-sandbox.md

    ![](assets/journey-sandbox9.png)

-## Import the journey {#import}
+## Export the package to the target sandbox {#import}

+Once the package is published, you need to export it to the target sandbox.

-1. From the package list, click the + icon, next to the package name.
+1. In the source sandbox, click the **[!UICONTROL Sandboxes]** menu, select the **Packages** tab and click the + icon, next to the package you want to export.

    ![](assets/journey-sandbox5.png)